Natural Remedies For Eczema: Neem Oil

 1. Healing & Soothing

 Neem oil is extremely beneficial for treating eczema thanks to its high levels of vitamin E and oleic acid (omega-9).
-This makes it super moisturising and also gives it the ability to speed up cell renewal —meaning your skin will heal and repair quicker.
-It’s anti-inflammatory properties soothe and heal eczema rashes.
+This makes it super moisturizing and also gives it the ability to speed up cell renewal —meaning your skin will heal and repair quicker.
+Its anti-inflammatory properties soothe and heal eczema rashes.

 2. Infection Fighting

 Due to the scratching that occurs when rashes flare up, infection is very common for eczema sufferers.
-Neem helps to kill bacterial and fungal infections thanks to a powerful antioxidant called quercetin, a plant pigment found in colourful fruits like blueberries, tomatoes, leafy greens and broccoli.
+Neem helps to kill bacterial and fungal infections thanks to a powerful antioxidant called quercetin, a plant pigment found in colorful fruits like blueberries, tomatoes, leafy greens, and broccoli.

-This is what gives neem strong antiviral, anti-fungal, antibacterial and antimicrobial properties that help skin disorders like eczema, psoriasis, and also acne by preventing the spread of bacteria on the surface of the skin developing into infections.
+This is what gives neem strong antiviral, anti-fungal, antibacterial, and antimicrobial properties that help skin disorders like eczema, psoriasis, and also acne by preventing the spread of bacteria on the surface of the skin from developing into infections.

 3. Allergies